 The N.C.
 Division of Parks and Recreation provides technical assistance to local governments through a contract with Recreation Resources Services at N.C.
 State University.

-Complete the application early — 4 weeks before the application deadline — and give it to your regional consultant for a preliminary technical review.
+Complete the application early — by March 15, 2023 — and give it to your regional consultant for a preliminary technical review.

 Maximum grant amount